 The new school year means carting around heavy backpacks.
-Dr Cassie, our Chiropractor, discusses the health concerns around poorly fitted, heavy bags.
-She will be performing free backpack and postural assessments for kids returning to school throughout January.
+Dr Cassie, one of our Chiropractors, discusses the health concerns around poorly fitted, heavy bags.

-  Whilst kinder & prep students look very cute with their over-sized, “they’ll-grow-into-them” backpacks, this is incorrectly overloading their delicate and developing spines.
+Whilst kinder & prep students look very cute with their over-sized, they’ll-grow-into-them backpacks, this is overloading their delicate and developing spines.
 This is of course not limited to new school goers but spans the spectrum to university students and workers carrying heavy loads in awkward positions.

 Children’s spines are still developing and placing unnaturally heavy loads can initiate issues with the spine, muscles and nerves.

 Students may experience:

 - Rounded shoulders and poor posture

 - Back pain

 - Pins and needles in the arms or legs

 - Fatigue due to poor posture & pain

 Back pain in children and adolescents is a strong indicator of adult back pain, particularly persistent back pain in adults.
 The risk increases with longer durations of back pain in growing spines.